 Create or Update Your Business Plan

 Your business plan should always reflect the current state of your company and its operational objectives.
-A business plan is essentially a document that illustrates the business goals and how you plan on reaching them.
-It’s not a super-complex process but an important one for lenders to see your startup’s vision.
+A business plan is a document that illustrates the business goals and how you plan to reach them.
+It's not a super-complex process but an important one for lenders to see your startup's vision.

 Here are some of the key components of a successful business plan.

 - Opportunities & Objectives

 If you haven't created a business plan — you absolutely should right now.
 If you have a current business plan, make sure it is up to date and reflects your business's current state and any new strategies or goals in mind.